 framekeyword parameter to the

 export_file()function.
-Alternatively, you can export all frames of the current animation sequence at once by passing
+Alternatively, you can export all frames of an animation sequence at once by passing

 multiple_frames=True.
 Refined control of the exported frame sequence is available through the keyword arguments

 The lammps/dump and xyz file formats can store multiple frames in a single output file.
 For other formats, or if you intentionally want to generate one file per frame, you must pass a wildcard filename to

 *character as in the following example, which will be replaced with the animation frame number:

 The above call is equivalent to the following